-- Harbor Freight Tools offers a list of resources for trade teachers.
+- Harbor Freight Tools for Schools offers a list of resources for trade teachers.
 Learn more here.

 - New York City Charter School Center received an anonymous donation to fund COVID-19 Crisis Grants to ensure high quality remote learning for its students.
 Learn more here.

 - Travis Manion Foundation will host daily Facebook Live sessions on character education.
 Learn more here.

 - The Andrew and Julie Klingenstein Family Fund is among those supporting the new DC Education Equity Fund.
 The fund will increase internet access and purchase digital devices to support students, educators, and schools with distance learning.
 Learn more here.

 - Comcast CEO Brian Roberts and family to donate $5 million for laptops so Philadelphia students can learn remotely.
 Learn more here.

 - SchoolSmartKC anounces a $2 million COVID-19 Education Relief Fund for educational and community support programs in the Kansas City Public School District.
 Learn more here.